Jairaye/crime-housing-affordability/README.md

 ### Geography

-- Analysis is conducted at the metropolitan area level.
+- Analysis is conducted at the metropolitan area level
-- This avoids distortions from tiny towns or hyper local neighborhoods while reflecting real housing markets.
+- This avoids distortions from tiny towns or hyper local neighborhoods while reflecting real housing markets

 ### Housing Data